M4 road (Zambia): Road Importance

 The Congo Pedicle road is an important road, as it provides a direct shortcut for people travelling from the Copperbelt Province and neighbouring provinces to the Luapula Province (and Northern Province) in northern Zambia.
 It is a road maintained by Zambia through Congolese territory.
-The road is from Mufulira, through the Mokambo border into the Congo Pedicle Area of DR Congo, to the Levy Mwanawasa Bridge at the Chembe border post, with the road continuing to the town of Mansa (capital of Luapula Province).
-The short 15km section from Mufulira Town Centre to the Congo Border is designated as the M5 Road.
+The road is from Mufulira, through the Mokambo border and the Congo Pedicle Area of DR Congo, to the Levy Mwanawasa Bridge at the Chembe border post, with the road continuing to the Chembe border and the town of Mansa (capital of Luapula Province).
+The short 18km section from Mufulira Town Centre to the Congo Border is designated as the M5 road.

 As the Congo Pedicle road provides a shorter route to the Luapula Province, it makes the M4 road an important road, as it is the only road that provides the rest of the Copperbelt Province with access to the town of Mufulira and the start of the Congo Pedicle road.
 Despite being in a poor condition, both the short western section from Kitwe to Mufulira and the long eastern section from Ndola to Mufulira are declared as important roads, as they provide access to a shorter route to Luapula Province than the longer route through the towns of Kapiri Mposhi and Serenje in Central Province.

 The Congo Pedicle road proceeds as the shortcut to the Luapula Province, which is a route for people who plan to save on fuel between the two parts of Zambia and who plan to avoid spending hours on the road.

+Ndola-Mufulira road concession

+On 16 October 2023, the Government of Zambia signed a Public–private partnership (concession) agreement with Jaswin Ports Limited for the rehabilitation & maintenance of the section of the M4 connecting Ndola and Mufulira (amounting to 61 kilometres).
+The concession agreement is for a period of 22 years (up to 2045) and the project is expected to cost $76.1 million.
+Plans include rehabilitating the entire road connecting the two towns (which was in a poor state as of 2023) for the first 3 years, working on the one-kilometre access road to the Sakania border with DR Congo (17 km north of the Levy Mwanawasa Stadium roundabout in Ndola), constructing a toll gate on the road and working on infrastructure at the Sakania border on the Zambian side.

+A groundbreaking ceremony was held for this project on 23 October 2024 by Minister Charles Milupi.

+On 10 August 2025, the Ministry of Infrastructure, Housing and Urban Development announced that the first 17-kilometre stretch from the Levy Mwanawasa Stadium roundabout up to the Sakania border turn-off in Kamalasha had been substantially completed.
+The ministry also announced that the Tom Mtine Toll Plaza on the same stretch had been substantially completed and was ready for operations, while stating that the remaining 44-kilometre stretch between Kamalasha and Mufulira would also receive a toll gate.